 All about monstera adansonii care!

 Today we’re talking about the monstera adansonii plant, which has a neat nickname: the Swiss cheese plant.
-It gets this adorable name from its delicate, heart-shaped leaves that develop holes, much like swiss cheese.
+It gets this adorable name from its pointy leaves that have holes in them resembling swiss cheese.

 It’s relatively easy to take care of and loves to climb and link on to stakes or trellises.
 If you’re growing it indoors, it’s best as a tabletop or hanging plant because it will cascade beautifully.
 It also looks lovely on the edge of a shelf.